femtopixel/google-lighthouse-puppeteer-cli-dashboard/README.md

   -f, --file file    Path to your summary.json (default : /home/chrome/reports/summary.json)
   -r, --rules json   JSON of an object explaining the title of the rule and the JSONPath rule.
 Can
-                     be multiple (usr -r for each rule)
+                     be multiple (use -r for each rule)

                      Example: -r "{\"Interactive value\": \"\$.audits['consistently-
                      interactive'].displayValue\"}"